Solaxy (SOLAXY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Solaxy Historical Price

-According to the latest data gathered on Solaxy live price page, the current price of Solaxy is 0.000278USD.
+According to the latest data gathered on Solaxy live price page, the current price of Solaxy is 0.000265USD.
 The circulating supply of Solaxy(SOLAXY) is

 In the past 24 hours, Solaxy has shown a price movement of